hsinhualai/datasciencecoursera/Capstone/README.md

 The Shiny App is at: https://hsinhualai.shinyapps.io/Capstone_Project-Text_Prediction/

+The folder, Capstone_  Slide _Deck, contains the R codes for making the slides.
 The Slide Deck Presentation is at: https://rpubs.com/hsinhua/184032